YogaZen: a Journey of Insight and Movement

 The YogaZen experience

-YogaZen does not push boundaries.
-It gently expands them.
-There is no emphasis on performance, only on being present with what is.
+YogaZen gently expands boundaries.
+The emphasis is on being present with what is.

 Many people believe mental growth happens by stepping outside the comfort zone.
-But in YogaZen, we expand the comfort zone itself.
-Instead of forcing movement where there is resistance, we work at the edge of possibility, creating an openness that allows new movement to emerge naturally.
+In YogaZen, we expand the comfort zone itself.
+We work at the edge of possibility, creating an openness that allows new movement to emerge.

 This is not about achieving external perfection.
 It is about developing a deeper connection — with the body, with the mind, and with the moments of insight that arise when the two work together.